asahicantu/obsidian/Docker certified developer/Docker Compose.md

-Is a tool for defining and runnign multi-container Docker applications Allows the use of YAML to configure applications services With a single command it allows to start all the services with a single configuration
+Is a tool for defining and running multi-container Docker applications Allows the use of YAML to configure applications services With a single command it allows to start all the services with a single configuration